smartninja/webapp2-no-gae-jinja/README.md

 ## Skip the tutorial

-If you're eager to start using this boilerplate code right away, just download the repository in a ZIP format ([download here](https://github.com/smartninja/webapp2-no-gae-jinja/archive/master.zip)), unzip it and install PIP dependencies: `pip install requirements.txt`.
+If you're eager to start using this boilerplate code right away, just download the repository in a ZIP format ([download here](https://github.com/smartninja/webapp2-no-gae-jinja/archive/master.zip)), unzip it and install PIP dependencies: `pip install -r requirements.txt`.

 If you don't know how to do it, follow this tutorial.
 Also, if you'd like to deploy on Google Cloud (App Engine), scroll down to step 9.